Support Us Button Widget

 Assembly Street — Named for the General Assembly, which first met in Columbia in 1790.

 Gervais Street — Gervais, pronounced “Jer-vay,” got its name from John Lewis Gervais.
-He fought in the Revolutionary War, was a Continental Congress member, and was an SC State Senator.
+He fought in the Revolutionary War, was a member of the Continental Congress, and was an SC State Senator.
 More importantly, Gervais introduced the bill in 1786 that made Columbia the new state capital and officially named the city.
 For this reason, the main street that runs in front of the capital was named after him.

 North-South Streets